 Had they responded promptly to the statutory demand they could have sought to enter into a formal debt payment plan or have the statutory demand set aside through an application to the Court.

 Both of these cases serve as a warning – unless you are an ostrich, burying your head in the sand and ignoring deadlines will be to your detriment.
 Swift action is needed to keep your options open.
 If you do receive court documents, you should seek immediate legal advice.
-Importantly, if you are unsure how to move forward, ask – you can let our disputes team know your questions on 1300 544 755 or by filling out the form on this page.
+Importantly, if you are unsure how to move forward, let LegalVision’s dispute resolution team know your questions by calling us on 1300 544 755 or by filling out the form on this page.

 Was this article helpful?